nextapps-de/mikado/bench/README.md

 <table>
     <tr>
-        <td>1.&nbsp;non-keyed</td>
+        <td>1.&nbsp;recycle</td>
-        <td>In this mode all existing nodes could be reused (recycling nodes).</td>
+        <td>In this mode all existing nodes could be reused (recycling nodes).
+This mode has no restrictions.</td>
     </tr>
     <tr></tr>
     <tr>
         <td>2.&nbsp;keyed</td>
-        <td>In this mode just existing nodes with the same key (ID) could be reused.
+        <td>In this mode just existing nodes with the same key (ID) are allowed to be reused.
 Re-arrangement / reconcile is a rare implemented but also strong feature which is explicitly covered by the test "order".</td>
     </tr>
     <tr></tr>
     <tr>
         <td>3.&nbsp;data-driven</td>
-        <td>This mode runs through the same internal pool of data (same references, no new data from external or by creation) and compares the performance of data-driven paradigm.
-Especially the test "update" and "repaint" covers the strength of this mode.</td>
+        <td>This mode runs through the same internal pool of data (same references, no new data from external or by creation) and compares the performance gain of data-driven libraries.
+Especially the test "update" and "repaint" covers the strength of this mode.
+This mode has no restrictions.</td>
     </tr>
 </table>